earankyk/kearanky_com/content/authors/admin/_index.md

 `Listens more, talks less`

-I like learning about large scale distributed systems, the linux operating system, containers, and the cloud.
+I ramble on here about whatever I'm learning (amateur alert).